Civics

 “I’m running for vice president.
 Sure, I can sometimes do better, but we have to remember, Donald Trump is getting shot at,” said Vance.
 “Two people have now tried to assassinate Donald Trump, and all the media can talk about is we need more censorship.
 And they’re still talking about Donald Trump as if he’s a threat that needs to be eliminated.
 They haven’t learned a damn thing and they’re going to get somebody killed.
 They’ve got to stop this.”

-Trump and Kamala Harris
+Trump and kamala harris

 Republican presidential nominee, former U.S. President Donald Trump, debated Democratic presidential nominee, U.S. Vice President Kamala Harris, for the first time during the presidential election campaign in Philadelphia, Pennsylvania.
 After earning the Democratic Party nomination following President Joe Biden’s decision to leave the race, Harris faced off with Trump in what may be the only debate of the 2024 race for the White House.